bisect-group/chemixhub_empnn/datasets/README.md

     3. `croissant.json`: A Croissant file associated with the dataset.
     4. `data_processing.py`: The script converting the data found in `raw_data/` into `compounds.csv` and `processed_dataset_name.csv`
+    5. `dataset_name_splits/`: The folder containing the different split types for a defined dataset

 ## Adding a new dataset